-Pouches Distributed in Southern Nevada to Aid in Safe Prescription Drug Disposal
+Pouches Distributed in S. Nevada for Safe Prescription Drug Disposal

 More than 60,000 pouches designed to safely deactivate and dispose of prescription drugs were distributed across Southern Nevada earlier this month.
 These easy-to-use packages allow users to quickly deactivate their unwanted medications with water and charcoal inside the pouch, which can then be safely discarded in household trash.